 Martti Ahtisaari has been continually engaged with The Elders’ initiative in Myanmar.
 During the September 2013 visit, the delegation met with leaders and civil society representatives involved in supporting the peace process with ethnic minority armed groups and addressing ongoing violence in Rakhine state.
 In March 2014, Martti Ahtisaari and Gro Harlem Brundtland visited Mae La refugee camp and Mae Tao Clinic, on the Thailand-Myanmar border where they saw the resilience of those living in exile.
-From this he urged that the international community support a trust-worthy, inclusive peace process in Myanmar.
 In December 2014, President Ahtisaari and other Elders met with representatives from the government, the military and civil society including ethnic women’s groups.
-The Elders called on the warring parties to end their fighting and discussed opportunities for building a new and inclusive federal state, including the 2015 election.

 In January 2014, he travelled to Iran with Kofi Annan, Desmond Tutu and Ernesto Zedillo where they met with various leaders including President Hassan Rouhani.
 The Elders discussed easing of regional tensions, the spread of extremist violence internationally, the issue of human rights and the Syrian crisis, as well as supporting progress being made in the international negotiations over Iran’s nuclear programme.